xavierrouth/lc3-compiler/README.md

 C-LC3-Compiler is a modern, student built, C compiler targeting the LC3 Assembly language as described in *Introduction to Computing* by Dr. Yale Patt and Dr. Sanjay Patel.
 This tool is mainly for educational purposes, and is specifically meant to help students taking ECE 220 - Computer Systems & Programming at UIUC, however it should be relevant and useful to any student learning LC3 Assembly.
 The calling conventions implemented by the compiler mirror the conventions described in *Introduction to Computing*, any discrepancies are bugs.

 This repository contains the source code for the compiler, as well as various tests.
 Currently, only a subset of the C language is supported.
-Some important features we are working on include:
+Some important features I am working on include:

 - String literals
 - C operator subroutines (multiplication, division, etc.)